OctopusDeploy/blog/blog/2020-01/operations-runbooks/index.md

 Database management is often a slow process that requires emailing your database administration team (DBA) to get things done.
 It is common for DBAs to distrust developers or operations folks.
 Databases are a critical part of modern applications, and there are a plethora of database tasks that can be requested, including:

-* Database backups
+* Database backups.
-* Refreshing test databases with sanitized production data
+* Refreshing test databases with sanitized production data.
-* Rebuilding indexes to resolve slow queries
+* Rebuilding indexes to resolve slow queries.
-* Revoking permissions when an employee leaves the company
+* Revoking permissions when an employee leaves the company.

 These processes are ideal for runbook automation.
 Building these runbooks in Octopus in collaboration with database administrators is a great way to build trust and reduce the number of DBA requests for routine maintenance.

-In Octopus, it’s straightforward to configure runbooks for any of these tasks with the following steps.
+In Octopus, it’s straightforward to configure runbooks for any of these tasks with the following steps:
-- SQL step template or custom script
+- SQL step template or custom script.
-- Slack or email notification
+- Slack or email notification.

 ## Conclusion